 Over the course of the past one hundred years, we humans have grown in population at a rate rarely seen outside of a petri dish.
 Alan Weisman, author of the best-selling The World Without Us, spent two years traveling to twenty nations to investigate what this population explosion means for our species as well as those we share the planet with — and, most importantly, what we can do about it.
-His book Countdown: Our Last, Best Hope for a Future on Earth? will be released later this month.
+His book Countdown: Our Last, Best Hope for a Future on Earth? came out in 2013.
 Orion managing editor Andrew D. Blechman met with Alan at his home in rural Massachusetts, amid birdsong and the patter of rainfall, to discuss some of the most serious issues ever to face the human species.

 Andrew D. Blechman: Population is perhaps the monumental topic of our time, and yet the title of your book ends in a question mark.
 Why is that?

 Alan Weisman: I’m a journalist, not an activist.
 I don’t make statements, but I try to find the answers to big, burning questions.
 This is the big one to me, because it addresses whether we’ll be able to continue as a species, given all the things that we have been doing to our home.

 Andrew: The human population stayed relatively stable, or grew at a manageable rate, for tens of thousands of years but exploded in the past century.
 What happened?
 How did we humans come to dominate the planet so quickly?

 Alan: The explosion began during the Industrial Revolution.
 Jobs were suddenly in cities rather than on farms.
 People were living in tight quarters, and that became an incentive for doctors to begin dealing with diseases that were starting to spread much more easily.
 Beginning with the nineteenth century, medical advances, such as the smallpox vaccination, were either eradicating diseases or controlling the pests that spread diseases.
 Suddenly, people were living longer, fewer infants were dying.